How to check National Insurance numbers for new employees

 However, if individuals are accessing their PTA for the first time and they do not have their NI number, they will be asked to provide their full name and postcode, which must match HMRC’s records.
 To confirm their identity, they may also be asked to provide information from a P60, a recent payslip or a valid passport.

-Using the HMRC app to confirm an NI number
+Using the HMRC app for a National Insurance number check

-To use the HMRC App, individuals should sign in using the method they chose when they set up their PTA.
+To use the HMRC App for a National Insurance number check, individuals should sign in using the method they chose when they set up their PTA.
 For future access, they can choose the option to open using a passcode or fingerprint recognition.
 Confirming a NI number is just one of the PTA functions available – individuals can see their current and previous tax code, view and print the pay and tax details from their employment or update their name and address.

 Employees can complete a form and HMRC will post their NI number to their home address (this can take up to 15 days).